alirezamohamadiam/alireza-m.github.io/_pages/about.md

   - /about.html
 ---

-👋 Welcome to my Academic website!
 I'm Alireza Mohammadi, a Computer Engineer at Islamic Azad University in Kermanshah, Iran.
 This site showcases my journey through the fascinating world of Artificial Intelligence, Machine Learning, and Optimization, reflecting my dedication to leveraging technology for impactful solutions.

 ## About Me